MiskovitsD/devopskubernetes/requirements/week-3-and-4.md

   * for [Windows/PowerShell](/requirements/scripts/3-2-cluster-start/windows)
   * for [Linux/MacOS/Shell](/requirements/scripts/3-2-cluster-start/macos-linux)
 * The `create` script will create and start up the cluster
-  * Note - from now on, up until you delete the cluster, it will start up together with Docker
+  * Note - from now on, up until you delete the cluster, it will start up together with Docker and will occupy the 8080 port on your machine
   * If all the above checks go well but this fails, please reach out to me
 * Wait a few minutes, then the `test` script will check if an example service can be created and called
   * It will clean up everything needed for the test